 Designing your website to be responsive may be simple enough, but maintaining all the elements to look aesthetically pleasing and well-balanced on every screen size is an art that requires in-depth knowledge of CSS.
-In this article, we reveal some useful CSS tips and provide you with coding samples that can help make your responsive website look perfect across all devices.
-Nothing too complicated - just simple CSS properties like min and max width, overflow, relative value, etc. However, these simple aspects can make all the difference when it comes to responsiveness.
+In this article, we reveal some useful CSS tips and provide you with coding samples that can help make your responsive website look

-You may be surprised, but box-sizing is an essential property for responsive website design.
+You may be surprised, but box-sizing is an essential property for responsive website development.
 If you use box-sizing on an element with a width set in percent, it will take padding into account, so you’ll no longer need to adjust the width.
 Needless to say, this trick works best for mobile websites and browsers with CSS3 support.

 This CSS trick makes video content expand fullwidth to the boundary.
-To make it happen, you need to place the embed video code into a <div> container and specify 50-60% padding bottom.
-Then set 100% width and 100% height with
+To make it happen, you need to place the embed video code into a <div> container and specify 50-60%

 Overflow: hidden is a handy CSS property that is helpful in many cases in addition to responsive design.
 Instead of clearing divs, you can clear containers by simply setting the overflow value to hidden.
 This property may be used for both complex and simple apps, making them much cleaner and relieving the necessity of having extra clearing divs.